1 min read

 What are a patient's rights under HIPAA?

-The right to access their medical records, request amendments, receive an accounting of disclosures, request restrictions on certain uses and disclosures, and file a complaint if their rights have been violated
+The right to access their medical records, request amendments, receive an accounting of disclosures, request restrictions on certain uses and disclosures, and file a complaint if their rights have been violated.

 When is deidentification necessary under HIPAA?

-Deidentification is necessary when healthcare providers or researchers want to use or disclose health information without compromising patient privacy.
+When healthcare providers or researchers want to use or disclose health information without compromising patient privacy.

 When can a patient's request for disclosure be rejected?

-A request may be rejected if the information requested is not part of a designated record set, if it relates to treatment notes made by a healthcare provider, or if the request is made by a third party without proper authorization.
+If the information requested is not part of a designated record set, if it relates to treatment notes made by a healthcare provider, or if the request is made by a third party without proper authorization.